hardkorebob/pyrathe/README.md

 a "simple" python editor/plain text heaven, 4 newbie programmers. no cap.

-the best way to learn code with mu: is a with building your very own mu(micro) editor> this thing here ladies & gents is built in itself in va with <3 | be kind!
+the best way to learn code with mu: is a with building your very own mµ editor> this thing here ladies & gents is built in itself.

-truly the simplest and easiest way to learn python. in isinstance(just, <600 lines); self-explanatory code with #0 comments.
+truly the simplest and easiest way to learn python + *nix. itsinstance(l, <600); self-explanatory code with #0 comments.

-Llort Xinu, from The COD Institute had this to say:
+Llort Xinu, from The COD Institute said:

-pyrathe has only the most essential features, so users are not intimidated by a superbly baffling interfaces _[_o](https://github.com/mu-editor/mu/blob/master/mu/logic.py)fdeath and 70,000 lines of boiler plus qt(yuck). pheeeww..... but you can go use that thing if you want...[] good luck chuck!. im confused honestly how that thing is considered simple. what can you expect when you get designs from teachers. they teach not get heuristics done. this lil silly app here is truly the micro editor.
+pyrathe has only the most essential features, so users are not intimidated by a superbly baffling interfaces _[_o](https://github.com/mu-editor/mu/blob/master/mu/logic.py)fdeath and 70,000 lines of boileramble plus... qt(yuck). pheeeww..... but you can go use that thing if you want...[bad signal]. good luck chuck!. he continued -... confused honestly how that thing, is considered simple. but what can you expect when you get designs from teachers. they teach, yes... not get heuristics done. pyrathe is tiny & a silly app but truly the micro editor. its secrets are yet to be discovered. for granted they will take thy.

 pyrathe is a python3 code/free_terminal editor for beginner programmers based on 0 feedback from anyone but an ai and my artistic self. @505 lines (468 loc) · 18.7 kb